 What is the risk of heartworm in New York?

-You may unknowingly travel with your pet to an area where heartworms are more common.
-Many people from this area travel to Florida during the colder months, or others have relatives or travel on vacation to the south (South Carolina, Tennessee for example) are states that are all heavily infected with heartworm.
+Another way heartworm is transmitted is by you unknowingly traveling with your pet to an area where heartworm is more common.
+Heartworm disease is already highly prevalent in the southern half of the United States and as it is spread by mosquitos.
+Many people from this area travel to Florida during the colder months or others have relatives that travel on vacation to the southern (South Carolina, Tennessee for example) states that are all heavily infected with heartworm.

 The fact is that heartworm disease has been diagnosed in all 50 states, and risk factors are impossible to predict.
 Multiple variables, from climate variations to the presence of wildlife carriers, cause rates of infections to vary dramatically from year to year.
 And because infected mosquitoes can come inside, both outdoor and indoor pets are at risk.